 6. Older People Need Less Sleep

 It’s a common perception that you need less sleep with age.
-However, I’ve written an entire article about how this myth is false.
+However, this myth that older people need less sleep is false.

 Sleep needs change as you grow from a child into an adult.
 That individual need doesn’t change significantly as you approach or pass the age of 55.
 You may get less sleep in middle age or older adulthood, but that doesn’t mean you need less sleep.